-Life is expensive, there’s no getting around it.
-Which is why it can feel like such a win when you get cash back simply for using a credit card to make purchases you were going to make anyway, such as buying gas or dining out.
+Life is expensive — there’s no getting around it.
+That’s why it feels like such a win when you get cash back for using a credit card to make purchases you were going to make anyway, such as buying gas or dining out.

-How to get cash back from a card with a flat-rate rewards structure
+How to get cash back with a flat-rate rewards structure

-The Citi® Double Cash Card, for example, is a cash back card with a cash back reward return of 2 percent (1 percent when you spend, and another 1 percent when you pay off your purchases).
-That means that for every $100 you spend on your card, Citi will give you $2 back.
+For example, the Citi® Double Cash Card provides 2 percent cash back on every purchase — 1 percent when you make purchases and another 1 percent when you pay off your purchases.
+That means that, for every $100 you spend on your card, you’ll earn $2 back.

 Flat-rate credit cards usually appeal to individuals who prefer flexible rewards and don’t want to juggle different types of credit cards for different spending categories.
 They’re also useful for purchases that aren’t typically covered by bonus or rotating category cards.
-For instance, consider the many recurring expenses you have every month, such as a utility and wireless internet bill.
-These categories typically aren’t covered by bonus rewards categories so a flat-rate credit card could come in handy if you’re looking to get cash back on expenses you know you are going to have every month.
+For instance, consider the many recurring expenses you have every month, such as utility and internet bills.
+These categories aren’t typically covered by bonus rewards categories, so a flat-rate credit card could come in handy if you’re looking to get cash back on expenses you know you’re going to have every month.

-How to get cash back from a card with a bonus or rotating rewards structure
+How to get cash back with a bonus or rotating rewards structure

-Bonus categories are usually capped once you hit a specific spending threshold, and you’ll notice your cash back rate may drop to 1 percent from this point on.
+Typically, rotating categories (and some bonus categories) are capped at a specific spending maximum, and you’ll notice your cash back rate may drop to 1 percent after you reach that limit.
 Additionally, some cards require quarterly activations in order to earn a boosted rate on new bonus categories.
-If you don’t activate the bonus, you will not get the boosted rate.
+If you don’t activate a bonus category, you will not get the boosted rate.

 How to get cash back with a welcome bonus

 Still, you can’t beat money as a welcome gift, and you can often earn a sizable sign-up bonus without spending a lot of money.
-For example, the Capital One Quicksilver Cash Rewards Credit Card is currently giving a $200 cash back statement credit when you spend $500 in the first three months of card membership.
+For example, the Capital One Quicksilver Cash Rewards Credit Card offers new cardholders a $200 cash bonus after spending $500 in the first three months of card membership.

 How to redeem cash back rewards

-So, how do you go about redeeming cash back rewards once you’ve earned it?
+So, how do you go about redeeming cash back rewards once you’ve earned them?
 The actual process depends on the rules of the individual cash back card that you hold.
 But note that some cards require you to accrue a minimum amount of cash back rewards before you can redeem them.

-The most common ways to redeem your cash back rewards are by requesting a statement credit to offset your current balance or by having the funds distributed to you by direct deposits into a linked bank account.
+Usually, the most common ways to redeem cash back rewards are by requesting a statement credit to offset your current card balance or by having the funds deposited into a linked bank account.
 You can also sometimes request your rewards in the form of a check.
 Otherwise, many issuers also allow you to redeem cash back for gift cards, merchandise or shopping with select retailers.